Deploy Folding Table of contents

 A Guide to Understanding the Nutritional Value of Farro and Quinoa

 In terms of nutritional value, both farro and quinoa are good sources of vitamins and minerals.
-Farro is a good source of magnesium, zinc, and iron, while quinoa is a good source of , magnesium, zinc, and iron.
+Farro is a good source of magnesium, zinc, and iron, while quinoa is a good source of potassium, magnesium, zinc, and iron.
 Both grains are also good sources of plant-based protein, providing six grams per one-half cup serving.
 Quinoa is also packed with antioxidants, which can help support a healthy immune system.

 Exploring the Variety of Uses for Farro and Quinoa